HannaLAguilar/Concrete_Crack_Classification-/README.md

 Crack detection is important for structural health monitoring and inspection of buildings.
 In this project, two models were trained with images of concrete with the aim of distinguishing whether a new image has a crack or not.

-The first model was a simple neural netowork with one hidden and output layer and the second model was built using Resnet18, reaching an accuracy of 99% in the test dataset.
+The first model was a simple neural network with one hidden and output layer and the second model was built using Resnet18, reaching an accuracy of 99% in the test dataset.

 #### Technologies used:
 * Python, Pytorch, numpy